 - Trust agreements

 You Can Name Fund Custodians for Beneficiaries Under Age 18 to Avoid Court Appointment

-Spouses Have Legal Rights to Continuance Benefits, Which Supersede Any Other Named Beneficiaries
+Spouses and Minor Children Have Legal Rights to Continuance Benefits, Which Supersede Any Other Named Beneficiaries

 However, it is possible for your spouse to waive his or her rights to your benefits.